pnnl/memgaze/xlib/README.md

 - Leverage HPCToolkit's spack recipe.

-  - Bug: Ideally, we would hope that on the initial HPCToolkit build the dyninst patch would trigger and everything would build with one "spack install".
-However, it seems that 'hpctk-pkgs.yaml' needs to be removed to trigger the patch.
-That is,

-    1. The intention of our spack customization is to enable a single "spack install" of HPCToolkit, built with a patched and consistent DynInst.
+  - We customize the HPCToolkit build to patch DynInst during the build.
+Consequently, there is a single "spack install" of HPCToolkit, built with a patched and consistent DynInst.

-    2. However, the "spack install" of HPCToolkit ignores our DynInst patching.

-    3. When we remove "hpctk-pkgs.yaml" and run "spack install dyninst", the DynInst patching works.

-  - Current method: We can successfully 'spack install' HPCToolkit and then 'spack install' DynInst.
-Currently, the reverse doesn't seem to work because DynInst will select some package dependencies in a way that HPCToolkit does not like.

 - HPCToolkit, auto-generated sources and 'develop' branch